blongden73/ITS/events.markdown

 ---
 title: Events
 permalink: "/events/"
+Hero Description: Whether you are looking to have a festival style wedding, a luxurious bohemian party, a relaxed picnic – whatever your style and taste, our site is a blank canvas for your perfect celebration.
 Parties Description: If you're searching for a special venue to host your celebration, look no further than In the Stix!
 Our enchanting event space has been the backdrop for countless memorable occasions, including birthdays, wedding anniversaries, vow